Pine Knob Music Theatre: History

 The amphitheater held its grand opening on June 25, 1972, with a matinee performance by teen idol David Cassidy.
 Andy Williams performed the first evening concert two nights later.
 At the time of its opening, Pine Knob was the largest amphitheater in the United States with a capacity of 12,500.

 One of the features of the first years of Pine Knob was the entrance way to the amphitheater.
 Long cement retaining walls that cut through the hill/lawn were professionally hand-painted with the logos of every artist or group that had performed there.
 The walls were filled in and replaced by stairs and more lawn seating during the early 1980s, thus increasing the amphitheater's capacity to more than 15,000.
 The original sound system was novel in its day, a huge theatrical performance system designed for an outdoor theater with a custom console and large-array distributed speaker system.

 On November 29, 1990, Palace Sports & Entertainment purchased Pine Knob and spent $8 million on renovations.
 Included in the upgrades were video screens in the pavilion.
 In 1995, additional video screens were installed in the pavilion's roof for spectators to see from the lawn.

-On January 25, 2001, Palace Sports & Entertainment announced that the venue's name would be changed to DTE Energy Music Theatre.
-The deal was worth an average of $1 million per year over a 10-year term.
+On January 25, 2001, Palace Sports & Entertainment entered a 20-year branding partnership with Detroit energy company, DTE Energy.
+For the next two decades, Pine Knob would become DTE Energy Music Theatre.

 Before the 2012 season, the amphitheater received a new audio system – the Meyer MILO Line Array sound system.
 The amphitheater was also redesigned with forest green colors, new signage, expanded food options and a new open-air beer garden called The Pine Tap.

 Many musicians have performed at the Knob.
 For more than 20 years (with the exception of 1995) beginning in 1989, Eddie Money opened the concert season each May.
-Through 2014, Chicago has appeared at the venue 70 times, more than any other act.
+Through 2014, Chicago has appeared at the venue 82 times, more than any other act.
 Linda Ronstadt also performed there nearly every summer throughout the 1970s, 1980s, and 1990s.
 Bob Seger has played more than 33 sold-out shows at the amphitheater, including eight in 1977, a record for most performances in one season that was matched by Kid Rock in 2013, then surpassed by Kid Rock again in 2015, with ten consecutive sold-out shows.
 Bob Dylan played Pine Knob nine times between 1981 and 2000.
 Detroit's own Diana Ross often made it her hometown stop during her summer schedules.
-Dave Matthews Band has played Pine Knob 14 times since 2006, on their yearly summer tour.
+Dave Matthews Band has played Pine Knob 17 times since 2006, on their yearly summer tour.